minaniazizade/Diabetes-Prediction/README.md

 ---

 ## Dataset
-The dataset contains medical information of patients, including features such as:
+The dataset contains medical information of patients.

-- Glucose level
-- Blood pressure
-- BMI
-- Age
-- Insulin
-- Pregnancies
-- Skin thickness
-- Diabetes pedigree function

 The target variable indicates whether the patient has diabetes or not.